mariatnguyen/mariatnguyen.github.io/_posts/2021-1-18-best-way-to-order-your-CSS-properties.md

 The style sheet should first flow well on the surface.
 The organization of your selectors should make sense and the style sheet should similarly reflect the DOM, addressing elements from top to bottom, general to specific, and largest to smallest.

-When I was just starting out and tinkering with code, it was straightforward for me to simply append everything to the end — including the elements themselves to the end of an external style sheet and the properties within the elements.
+When I was just starting out and tinkering with code, it was straightforward for me to simply append everything to the end.
+I'd add the elements themselves to the end of an external style sheet and write in properties at the end of each element, as I went along.
 Looking back, it feels deviant to do that now.
 I'd eventually need to make revisions to it.
-My previous method would get ugly and inconvenient within a short amount of time; it would be harder to manage, to find the right things, and generally just appear to be in random order.
+My previous method would get ugly and inconvenient within a short amount of time; it would be harder to manage and everything would generally just appear to be in random order.

 There is no widely known convention to ordering CSS properties.
 According to [this](https://css-tricks.com/poll-results-how-do-you-order-your-css-properties/){:target="_blank"} poll on css-tricks.com, 39% of developers randomly arrange their properties with no specific plan.
 The majority of people do not follow a convention based on property type, and instead group their CSS properties randomly, by line length, or alphabetically.